A probabilistic approach to drift estimation from stochastic data: Introduction

+Thus our assumption on the data is that we have snapshots of sample trajectories of length at least $4$, and that the data is equidistributed w.r.t. the unknown stationary measure.
+The assumption of \emph{equidistribution} is essential and fundamental to most data-driven methods for discovering dynamical systems.
+Our assumption on data requires neither a single orbit, nor long sequences of data.
+It does allow the points $x_n$ to be gathered from a single trajectory of the SDE, observed at various time instants.
+This makes our technique applicable to systems which are being intermittently observed.

-in which each pair are two points of a typical trajectory starting from $x_0$, sampled at a time interval of $\Delta t$. \end{Assumption} We can now specify our goal to be an estimation of the drift $V$ from \eqref{eqn:sde}, assuming Assumptions \ref{A:1} and \ref{A:2}.
-While there has been many diverse and reliable techniques for approximating the drift for ODEs \citep[e.g.][]{gouesbet1991reconstruction, tsutsumi2022constructing, gouesbet1994global, cao2011robust}, it is still a challenge \cite{ait2010operator} to develop a technique that fulfills the following criterion : \begin{enumerate} [(i)] \item is nonparametric; \item is convergent with data; \item does not assume a prior distribution; \item is adaptable to high dimensional systems. \end{enumerate} Some notable techniques which utilize parametric forms is for Langevin equations \cite{SiegertEtAl1998anal, Gradivsek2000anal} and electrical systems \cite{Friedrich2000extr}.
-Effective nonparametric techniques have been built \cite{RuttorEtAl2013approximate} which are well suited to sparse sampling but are rely on the assumption of prior distributions.
+Our goal can now be precisely stated to be the estimation of the drift $V$ from \eqref{eqn:sde}, while working under the constraints and conditions of Assumptions \ref{A:1} and \ref{A:2}.
+While there has been many a wide range of techniques for approximating the drift for ODEs \cite[e.g.]{gouesbet1991reconstruction, tsutsumi2022constructing, gouesbet1994global, cao2011robust, ait2010operator}, it is still a challenge to develop a technique that fulfills the following criterion : \begin{enumerate} [(i)] \item The technique is nonparametric; i.e. it does not assume a prescribed parametric format, such as Gaussian processes \cite[e.g.]{Garcia2017nonpar} or semi-parametric forms such as linear diffusion terms \cite[e.g.]{Devlin2019opt} \item The technique is convergent with data. \item The technique does not assume a prior distribution; such as Gaussian priors \cite[e.g.]{darcy2023one, Batz2018approx}. \item The technique is adaptable to high dimensional systems. \end{enumerate} Effective nonparametric techniques have been built \cite{RuttorEtAl2013approximate, ella2024nonparametric} which are well suited to sparse sampling but rely on the assumption of prior distributions.
+Another important work \cite{davis2022est} considers data collected from SDE sampled at uneven intervals.
+Besides the probabilistic approach presented in this article, four other notable and distinct techniques deserve special mention -- a model reduction technique of Ye et. al. \cite{ye2024nonlinear}; the one based on the \emph{Magnus expansion} \cite{Wang2020magnus}; a back-stepping technique that converts the nonlinear process into an OU process \cite{yin2022backstepping}; and the \emph{multi-level parameter estimation network} for parametric SDEs with jump noises.
+Our technique achieves all of the first three objectives and overcomes the challenge of dimensionality in certain structured vectored fields, as explained later in Section \ref{sec:sparse}.